 We were guests of Italian Days on this tour.
 As always, all opinions are our own based on our firsthand experience.

-Italian Days offers the Bologna Pignoletto Wine Tour, a full-day wine tour of Emilia Romagna guided by an English-speaking professional sommelier in a comfortable, private mini van.
+Italian Days offers a Bologna Pignoletto Wine Tour, a full-day wine tour of Emilia Romagna guided by an English-speaking professional sommelier in a comfortable, private mini van.
 The tour makes a wonderful full day trip from Bologna and includes 3 winery tours with 9 tastings, and a gourmet lunch with wine pairings for $150€.

 For the knowledge and expertise of our guide, Eleonora, and the overall experience of seeing some of Bologna's finest wines from start to finish, we felt it was an exceptional value!